 Gay bullying statistics indicate that gay teens are two-to-three times more likely to commit suicide than other youths and about 30% of all suicides have been linked to a gender identity crisis.2

-None of these deaths had to occur, but they did because each of these people were sent the message that it was better to be dead than to be gay.
+None of these deaths had to occur, but they did because each of these people was sent the message that it was better to be dead than to be gay.

 What is Gay Bullying, Gay Bashing?